Preferential Parking Permits

 - Preferential parking permits are not valid in City of Santa Monica parking lots, structures or beach lots.

 - THERE ARE NO REFUNDS FOR LOST, UNWANTED, UNUSED, CONFISCATED, OR PARTIAL-PERIOD USE OF PERMITS.
+All parking fees are non-refundable.

 Establishing Preferential Parking